 2. Closed conference

-- A closed conference admit new member at the discrete of existing members.
+- A closed conference admits new member at the discretion of existing members.
 Most of European based shipping conference are closed conference.

-What are the common factors of liner conference?
+What are the common factors of liner conferences?

 Following are the factors of liner conferences

 - Control of supply of shipping space through regulation of trade. participation of each member such as sailing , tonnages and port restrictions.

 - Loyality arrangement with shipper such as contractual discount service contracts.